patritha/patritha/README.md

 - 👋 Hi, I’m @patritha
 - 👀 I’m interested in game modding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me discord patritha#1239

 <!---